JuliaPraxis/Naming/guides/preference.md

 - Please share your prefernce.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     Click one you prefer; this links to its gitter room.
+     Click the one that is clearest and most easily understood.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
      Type "yes" and `Enter` for gitter to record your preference.